melissamonk-NOAA/Vermilion_2021/doc/indices/DebWV_onboard_writeup.knit.md

 \begin{table}

-\caption{(\#tab:tab-data-filter-debwv)Data filtering steps DebWV onboard survey index for vermilion in the northern model.
+\caption{(\#tab:tab-data-filter-debwv)Data filtering steps for theDebWV onboard survey index for vermilion rockfish in the northern model.
 The last row in the table represents the number of trips used
       to develop the index.}
 \centering
 \begin{tabular}[t]{>{\raggedright\arraybackslash}p{8em}>{\raggedright\arraybackslash}p{15em}c>{\centering\arraybackslash}p{8em}>{\centering\arraybackslash}p{8em}}